WHO warns there's no evidence of coronavirus immunity as global death toll reaches 200,000

 They shouted "I want my life back" and held up signs with slogans calling for greater freedom and protection of constitutional rights.

-Police said on Twitter they had arrested more than 100 people, Reuters reported.
+Police said on Twitter that they had arrested more than 100 people, Reuters reported.

-In the U.K., the number of death has passed 20,000 on Saturday, according to the country's health officials, making it one of only five countries to reach the grim milestone.
-Prime Minister Boris Johnson will return to his duties on Monday after a bad bout of COVID-19 that saw him treated in intensive care earlier this month.
+In the U.K., the number of death passed 20,000 on Saturday, according to health officials, making it one of only five countries to reach the grim milestone.
+Prime Minister Boris Johnson will return to his duties Monday after a bad bout of COVID-19 sent him to intensive care this month.

-Spain, the second hardest-hit country in Europe, will allow people out to exercise starting May 2 if the number of new coronavirus cases continues to fall.
-That comes as the nation recorded the lowest number of new deaths in more than a month on Sunday.
+Spain, the second-hardest-hit country in Europe, will allow people out to exercise starting May 2 if the number of new coronavirus cases continues to fall.
+That comes as Spain recorded the lowest number of new deaths in more than a month on Sunday.

-Meanwhile, China, where the epidemic began, said Sunday it had confirmed 11 new cases of the coronavirus, bringing the nationwide case tally to 82,827.
-There were no reported deaths for the eleventh day in a row.
+Meanwhile, China, where the epidemic began, said Sunday that it had confirmed 11 new cases, bringing the nationwide tally to 82,827.
+There were no reported deaths for the 11th day in a row.